silversub/terraform/manage_resources.md

    ```
    {: screen}

 3. Generate a Terraform execution plan.
-When you execute this command, Terraform validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.Bluemix_notm}} Provider plug-in.
+When you execute this command, Terraform validates the syntax of your configuration file and resource definitions against the specifications that are provided by the {{site.data.keyword.cloud_notm}} Provider plug-in.
    ```
    terraform plan
    ```